What communities does Temple Israel draw from, and how large is the Temple?

-Judaism teaches us that everyone is created b’tzelem elohim – in the image of God.
-At Temple Israel, we welcome people of all sexual orientations and gender identities to become involved in the religious, social, and educational life in our congregation.
+Judaism teaches us that everyone is created “b’tzelem Elohim” (in the image of God).
+At Temple Israel, we welcome people of all sexual orientations and gender identities and encourage them to become involved in the religious, social, and educational life of our congregation.

 Services at Temple Israel are warm and communal.
-Our services are conducted by our rabbi and members of our congregation, many of whom take part on a regular basis.
+Our services are conducted by our rabbi and members of our congregation.

-For Special events and Musical Shabbat Services: Please check our calendar
+For weekday service schedule, special events and musical Shabbat services: Please check our calendar.

 Do I need to know Hebrew to participate in services?